FudaWiki/fudawiki-files/hanafuda/games/subeta-mekuri.md

 Subeta Mekuri [すべためくり] is a [Bakappana](/en/hanafuda/games/bakappana) variant for three players, with simple rules but unique card points.
 It is attested to be played in the Chūkyō region of Japan.

-The name refers to the fact that Chaff cards (known as Junk [すべた, *subeta*] cards in Mekuri Karuta decks) are very valuable in the game.
+The name refers to the fact that Chaff cards (known as Junk [すべた, *subeta*] cards in Mekurifuda decks) are very valuable in the game.

-The game may have been originally played using a Mekuri Karuta deck instead of Hanafuda.
+The game may have been originally played using a [Mekurifuda](/en/mekurifuda) deck instead of Hanafuda.

 It is closely related to another game, [Sanuki Mekuri](/en/hanafuda/games/sanuki-mekuri).